Battle of Genėtiniai

-The Battle of Genėtiniai (21 April 1863) was a battle during the January Uprising.
+The Battle of Genėtiniai (21 April 1863) took place during the January Uprising.
 The battle was fought by Lithuanian insurgents led by Zygmunt Sierakowski against the units of the Imperial Russian Army under Major Kavro near the Lithuanian village of Genėtiniai, located about 6 km west of Raguva.

 Background

 Throughout April, Samogitian rebel groups gathered in the forests of Kremeciškiai (in what is now Kėdainiai District Municipality).
 They were led by Zygmunt Sierakowski himself, whose chief of staff was Stanisław Laskowski.
-On April 18, the rebels of Boleslovas Koliška joined Sierakowski, while Antanas Mackevičius' joined on the night from April 18 to 19.
+On April 18, the rebels of Bolesław Kołyszko joined Sierakowski, while Antanas Mackevičius' joined on the night from April 18 to 19.
 Mackevičius' platoon consisted mostly of villagers.

 A group of the Imperial Russian army, composed of several infantry companies, an Uhlan squadron and Cossacks, under Major Kavro, marched to Raguva's forests.

 Preparation

 Sierakowski, commanding more than 300 people, went to Raguva's forests through Truskava, Anciškis and Vadokliai.
 At the Genėtiniai Village, they took a good position in the bushes.
 Along the swampy meadow, there ran a poor road.
-The rebels' left wing was led by Kołyszko, the in the middle by Sierakowski, and in the right wing were the scythemen led by Mackevičius.
+The rebels' left wing was led by Kołyszko, the middle by Sierakowski, and in the right wing were the scythemen led by Mackevičius.
 They had to attack the confused enemy and cut off his retreat.
 The well-conceived ambush was a great success.